jh3nd3rs0n/jargyle/README.md

 Where `FILE` would be the name for the existing users file.

 Once you have run the command, an interactive prompt will ask you for the new user's name, password, and re-typed password.
 It will repeat the process to add another user if you want to continue to enter another user.
-If you wish not to enter any more users, the updated users file will be saved.
+If you do not want to enter any more users, the updated users file will be saved.

 ```